Skip links

 Pay A $12.25 Installment To Start OSHA Training

-The Occupational Safety and Health Administration (OSHA) recommends indulging in safety certification courses.
-These training sessions create alertness about the security measures for workers in the construction industry.
+The Occupational Safety and Health Administration (OSHA) recommends completing safety awareness courses.
+These training sessions create alertness about the safety measures for workers in the construction industry.
 Employees of these industries need to get supplemental training on the specific risk associated with their jobs.
-Two weeks after completing the course, participants receive a wallet-sized OSHA 10-Hour Construction training program DOL card in the mail in a very affordable price.
+Six to eight weeks after completing the course, participants receive a wallet-sized OSHA 10-Hour Construction training program DOL card in the mail in a very affordable price.

 BEST SELLER